cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

     --signing-key-file policy/policy.skey
 ```

-Instead of only defining a single signature (as we did in the native asset minting guide) our script file needs to implement the following characteristics (which we defined above):
+Instead of only defining a single signature (as we did in the native asset minting guide), our script file needs to implement the following characteristics (which we defined above):

 1. Only one signature allowed
-2. No further minting or burning of the asset allowed after 10000 blocks have passend since the transaction was made
+2. No further minting or burning of the asset allowed after 10000 blocks have passed since the transaction was made

-For this specific purpose <i>policy.script</i> file which will look like this:
+For this specific purpose `policy.script` file which will look like this:

 ```json
 {